BartRoels/FomeZ.github.io/_posts/2020-04-22-azure-sentinel-learning-path.md

 ### Module 2: Azure Sentinel role (Level 200)

 What is the typical use case for Azure Sentinel?
 What are customers finding in it, and also, how is it priced?
-All in this [presentation](https://techcommunity.microsoft.com/gxcuf89792/attachments/gxcuf89792/AzureSentinelBlog/243/1/L400-P2%20Use%20cases.pdf) {:target="_blank"}
+All in this [presentation](https://techcommunity.microsoft.com/gxcuf89792/attachments/gxcuf89792/AzureSentinelBlog/243/1/L400-P2%20Use%20cases.pdf){:target="_blank"}

 **Learn more** :